WALKING up the arch of the Arrábida bridge ✔️

 The Douro river has always been part of the soul of the city of Porto and worked as a transport conduit for an entire region, upstream.
 Instrumental in moving goods and people up and down the river were the rabelo boats, a type of cargo boat unique to this river.(...)

 Produced on the steep hillside vineyards of the upper Douro valley, this wine originates from one of worlds oldest and most beautiful wine regions where vines have been grown for over 2000 years...! (...)

 Our 'King-soldier', Pedro IV, the 'Liberator', was born in Portugal 220 years ago, in 1798.
 When he turned 24 he was proclaimed the first emperor of Brazil, 'Pedro I', to which he had recently given independence from Portugal.
 That day was also 12th October, of 1822.

 Over the course of Pedro's short life (34years) he abdicated the throne twice, was father to 19 children and fought many battles for freedom, in two different continents.
 Pedro's heart is nowadays the most amazing treasure the city of Porto has in its care.

 In this post I share a couple more of utterly unbelievable -real- stories about him...!

 TAKING IT INto YOUR OWN HANDS?

 Self-planning a honeymoon can seem like a daunting task...!
 In this piece by Samantha Lefave, you'll find a few suggested destinations that will surely end up being great fun, if you're in to street art!

-Here's what she has to say about Portugal: "Lisbon is getting a lot of tourist attention right now, but those looking for a more local experience should book a ticket to Porto instead.
+Here's what she has to say about Portugal and Porto, in particular: "Lisbon is getting a lot of tourist attention right now, but those looking for a more local experience should book a ticket to Porto instead.
 The second-largest city is on the rise, becoming well-known for its street art (...)"

 WE KEPT IT SHORT